cartercompbio/PSTP_bootcamp_2024/Day2_part2_Jupyter_Notebooks.md

 Similar to what we did in the HPC tutorial, let's launch Jupyter for Python using our python_3_8 conda environment.
 Set the walltime to 1 hour 30 min.

-'galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 01:30:00 --partition hotel --conda-env python3essential-1.99.0 --env-modules slurm/tscc/23.02.7 --conda-init /tscc/projects/ps-yeolab4/software/miniconda_tscc2/etc/profile.d/conda.sh'
+'galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 01:30:00 --partition hotel --conda-env python_3_8 --env-modules slurm/tscc/23.02.7 --conda-init /tscc/nfs/home/etrain104/anaconda/etc/profile.d/conda.sh'

 ### Exploring the Interface

 - When you first open a Jupyter Notebook, you'll see a user-friendly interface where you can write and execute code and text.
-- Take some time to explore the menus and familiarize yourself with the command palette, accessible via the keyboard icon or `Ctrl + Shift + P`.
+- Make a folder called `jupyter_tutorial` and start a new Python notebook inside of it.
+- Jupyter will open in whatever directory you are located in when it is launched.

 ### Understanding Cells and Kernels